What are GTINs?

 - The manufacturer or supplier: The company that manufactures the trade item or has it manufactured, in any country, and sells it under its own brand name.

-- The importer or wholesaler: The importer or wholesaler that has the trade item manufactured, in any country and sells it under its own brand name or the importer or wholesaler that changes the trade item (for example by modifying the packaging of the trade item).
+- The importer or wholesaler: The importer or wholesaler that has the trade item manufactured, in any country and sells it under its own name or the importer or wholesaler that changes the trade item (for example by modifying the packaging of the trade item).

 - The retailer: The retailer that has the trade item manufactured, in any country, and sells it under its own private label.